 What workshop themes do we offer?

 Becoming an effective change agent or creating an effective community organisation requires continual learning and a very wide range of skills, understandings and capacities.
 Activist educators have theorised about what and how effective activists learn.
-We prioritise topics and forms of activist education that appear most important to our partners and the social movements we most frequently support.
-We aim to complement rather than duplicate education, training and facilitation opportunities that are available in the Asia Pacific region.
+We’re guided by the priorities of our partners and the social movements we work most closely with.
+We aim to complement rather than duplicate other education, training and facilitation opportunities that are available in the Asia Pacific region.

 community organising: mobilising for change